iitis/virtRTG/README.md

 - some mesh backends are still exploratory,
 - GUI and OpenGL paths are not the main target of automated testing,
 - standalone packaging outside `pyDpVision` has not been completed yet.

+## Concept

+Unlike conventional DRR pipelines that typically operate on a fixed volumetric dataset, virtRTG treats projection generation as an observation process applied to a transformation-aware scene.

+A scene may contain:

+- CT or CBCT volumes,
+- segmented anatomical structures,
+- surface meshes,
+- dental scans,
+- treatment-related objects,
+- anatomical landmarks and trajectories.

+All scene entities may remain independently transformable and are propagated directly into projection space through explicit transformations during image generation.

+This design allows generation of multiple directly comparable projection images from alternative anatomical configurations while preserving identical imaging conditions.

 ## Features